Australian Dollar Falls Against Majors () | aktiencheck.de

 dpa-AFX

-If the aussie extends its downtrend, it is likely to find support around 1.42 against the euro, 84.00 against the yen, 0.73 against the greenback and 0.99 against the loonie.
+If the aussie extends its downtrend, it is likely to find support around 0.74 against the greenback, 1.00 against the loonie, 1.42 against the euro and 84.00 against the yen.

 Copyright RTT News/dpa-AFX